Sentry Page Protection

 Fluid Extract of the Fruit (1:1): 10–25 drops; 30–50 drops, or up to 1 teaspoonful hourly in Angina Pectoria.

-2. Stir-Fried Fruit is used for Food Stagnation in TCM.
+The Fruit is sti-rfried untill yellow.
+This is primarily used for Food Stagnation in TCM.

 1. Hawthorn in the East and West can be considered largely synonymous.
 While traditional indications are different, Modern TCM uses Hawthorn for Heart and circulatory conditions based on Western usage.